ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

     ![Wallet receiving bitcoin](Bitcoin_Wallet_Images/Receiving_bitcoin.png)

     !!! info
-        This is the address whose alloted bitcoins you lay claim to.
+        This is the address whose allotted bitcoins you lay claim to.

 2. Open [this bitcoin test faucet site](https://bitcoinfaucet.uo1.net/send.php){target=_blank} [click on the link] and use it to transfer bitcoin value to the `Receiving address` in your wallet **from step 1 above**.